Apparent Planckian scattering from local polaron formation: Abstract

 \section{Abstract}

 We propose a simple mechanism for \textit{apparent Planckian scattering} based on local polaron formation, in which $\Gamma_\text{tr} = \Gamma_0 + \alpha k_BT / \hbar$ with $\alpha \sim O(1)$ emerges from quasielastic scattering without fine tuning.
 We provide evidence for our proposal in Monte Carlo simulations of the Holstein model with disordered electron-phonon coupling in the adiabatic limit.
 Our mechanism generates a finite interval of couplings in which the slope $\alpha$ is approximately constant, coinciding with the onset of local polaron formation.
 In this regime, Matthiessen's rule is dramatically violated---or obeyed, depending on one's point of view---in that changes to the couplings, which in perturbation theory would alter the slope $\alpha$, instead change the intercept $\Gamma_0$.
 We conjecture that a version of our mechanism applies to any system with a dominant disordered interaction that can drive polaron formation.
-This potentially includes regimes of the recently introduced disordered-Yukawa-coupling strange metal models where polaron formation is not suppressed.
+This potentially includes regimes of several recently introduced strange metal models based on spatially random interactions.

 \keywords{Suggested keywords}